GunnerLab/mcce4_tutorial/docs/example_projects/mcce_benchmarks.md

 We observed little change in pKa accuracy when waters are removed from the input PDB.
 If no explicit waters are present in a PDB file, MCCE will assume an implicit solvent and run accordingly.
 Implicit runs enjoy slightly better accuracy vs. explicit runs.

 In this graph, we see minimal changes in pKa calculation between wet and dry runs of NGPB for ε=8.
 Note that this is simply a strict comparison of calculations for across all residues between a wet and dry run, not just the experimental data.
+Additionally, while other comparisons deal with our total benchmark set, the following graph includes only PDB files containing explicit waters.
+If **--dry** is selected as an option, these explicit waters will be deleted, and an implicit solvent used.
+Between the 27 PDB files referenced, there were 3787 waters.

 <p align="center">
   <img src="{{ '/docs/images/NGPB_wet_v_dry_comp.png' | relative_url }}" alt="wet_vs_dry" style="max-width: 100%; height: auto;">